su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 In this lesson, we will instead use a framework (and platform) called `Meltano` which handles the end-to-end data pipeline, from **ingestion** (_Extract_ and _Load_), to _Transform_ via `dbt` once the data is loaded into the data warehouse.

-We will then use an orchestration framework called `dagster` to orchestrate and schedule the ELT pipeline.
+We will also learn about an orchestration framework called `dagster`.
+Data orchestration is the process of automating the data pipeline, including scheduling, monitoring, and alerting. `dagster` is an open-source data orchestration framework for data engineering, data science, and machine learning pipelines.

 ---